Suharto: Domestic policy and political stability

 On 5 January 1973, to allow better control, the government forced the four Islamic parties to merge into PPP (Partai Persatuan Pembangunan, United Development Party) while the five non-Islamic parties were fused into PDI (Partai Demokrasi Indonesia, Indonesian Democratic Party).
 The government ensured that these parties never developed effective opposition by controlling their leadership while establishing the "re-call" system to remove any outspoken legislators from their positions.
-Using this system, dubbed "Pancasila Democracy," Suharto was re-elected unopposed by the MPR in 1978, 1983, 1988, 1993, and 1998.
-Golkar won landslide majorities in the MPR at every election, ensuring that Suharto would be able to pass his agenda with virtually no opposition.
+Using this system, dubbed "Pancasila Democracy", Suharto was re-elected unopposed by the MPR in 1978, 1983, 1988, 1993, and 1998.
+Golkar won landslide majorities in the MPR at every election.
+Combined with the bloc of military representatives in the DPR, Suharto was able to pass his agenda with no substantive opposition.

 Suharto took great care to make it appear that his regime appeared to observe the tenets of the constitution.
-On paper, the president was the "mandatary of the MPR," responsible for implementing the "Broad Lines of State Policy" (GBHN) developed by the MPR.
+On paper, the president was the "mandatory of the MPR", responsible for implementing the "Broad Lines of State Policy" (GBHN) developed by the MPR.
 Near the end of each of his terms, Suharto delivered "accountability speeches" to the MPR that outlined the achievements of his administration and demonstrated how he had adhered to the GBHN.
 Additionally, the president had the power to issue regulations in lieu of law, but such regulations had to be approved by the House of People's Representatives (DPR) to remain in effect.
-In practice, however, Golkar's landslide majorities in the DPR and MPR made such approval a mere formality.
+In practice, however, his supermajority in the DPR and MPR made such approval a mere formality.
 Combined with the DPR's infrequent sessions (it usually sat for only one session per year), Suharto was able to effectively rule by decree for most of his tenure.
+However, the Golkar/military bloc's support was large enough to turn the MPR and DPR into rubber stamps for his policies.

 Suharto also proceeded with various social engineering projects designed to transform Indonesian society into a de-politicised "floating mass" supportive of the national mission of "development", a concept similar to corporatism.
 The government formed various civil society groups to unite the populace in support of government programs.
 For instance, the government created the KORPRI (Korps Pegawai Republik Indonesia) in November 1971 as union of civil servants to ensure their loyalty, organized the FBSI (Federasi Buruh Seluruh Indonesia) as the only legal labour union in February 1973, and established the MUI in 1975 to control Islamic clerics.